ILIAS-eLearning/ILIAS/Services/Database/README.md

 # Data Retrieval and Manipulation
-With release 5.2 ILIAS uses ```ilDBInterface``` to provide a database abstraction layer that gives full portability to run ILIAS on MySQL or PostgreSQL.
+With release 5.2 ILIAS uses ```ilDBInterface``` to provide a database abstraction layer that gives full portability to run ILIAS on MySQL or PostgreSQL (removed with ILIAS 8).

 ## Portability and Future Conventions
 ILIAS requires that all **table** and **field** names use lower case characters a-z, underscore "\_" and numbers 0-9.
 Multiple words should be separated by "\_", e.g. "user\_id".